OpenTelemetry 101: What is an Exporter?

-Note: Some of the information in this post is subject to change as the specification for OpenTelemetry continues to mature.
+Note: The information in this post is subject to change as the specification for OpenTelemetry continues to mature.

-To understand how OpenTelemetry’s exporter model works, it is useful to generally understand a little bit about how instrumentation is integrated to service code.
-Generally, you can have instrumentation at three different points: Your service, its library dependencies, and its platform dependencies.
-Integrating at the service level is fairly straightforward, as you would declare a dependency in your code on the appropriate OpenTelemetry package and deploy it with your code.
-Library dependencies are similar, except that your libraries would generally only declare a dependency on the OpenTelemetry API.
+To understand how OpenTelemetry’s exporter model works, it is useful to understand a little bit about how instrumentation is typically integrated into service code.
+Generally, instrumentation can be done at three different points: at the service level, at its library dependencies, and at its platform dependencies.
+Integrating at the service level is fairly straightforward, involving declaring a dependency in your code on the appropriate OpenTelemetry package and deploying it with your code.
+Library dependencies are similar, except that libraries will generally only declare a dependency on the OpenTelemetry API.
 Platform dependencies are a more unusual case.
 When I say ‘platform dependency’, what I mean are the pieces of software you run to provide services to your service, things like Envoy and Istio.
-These will deploy their own copy of OpenTelemetry, independent of your actions, but will also generally emit trace context that your service will want to be a part of.
+These will deploy their own copy of OpenTelemetry, independent of your actions, but will also emit trace context that your service will find useful.

 To put this in more concrete terms, let’s compare OpenTelemetry to OpenTracing.
-In OpenTracing, if you wanted to switch what system you were reporting data to, you’d need to replace the entire tracer component with another – for example, swapping out the Jaeger client library with the Lightstep client library.
+In OpenTracing, if you wanted to switch what system you were reporting data to, you would need to replace the entire tracer component – for example, swapping out the Jaeger client library with the LightStep client library.
 In OpenTelemetry, you simply need to change the export component, or even just add the new one and export to multiple backend systems simultaneously.
-This makes it a lot easier to try out new analysis tools or send your telemetry data to different analysis tools in different environments.
+This makes it a lot easier to test new analysis tools or send your telemetry data to multiple analysis tools in different environments.

-Regardless of how you choose to instrument or deploy OpenTelemetry, exporters provide a lot of powerful ways to report telemetry data.
+Regardless of how you choose to instrument or deploy OpenTelemetry, exporters provide powerful options for reporting telemetry data.
 You can directly export from your service, you can proxy through the collector, or you can aggregate into standalone collectors – or even a mix of these!
-Ultimately, what’s important is that you’re getting that telemetry data into an observability platform that can help you analyze and understand what’s going on in your system.
+Ultimately, what’s important is that your teams are getting the telemetry data into an observability platform that can help you analyze and understand the behavior of your system.